 In addition, the elected body that oversees WDACS, the Los Angeles County Board of Supervisors, has tasked the Agency with leading and supporting a wide-range of initiatives in the areas of workforce development, aging and community services.
 These initiatives include: aligning workforce development services in the County and strengthening services to populations with barriers to employment; the Purposeful Aging Los Angeles Initiative to enhance the age-friendliness of the Los Angeles region; an initiative to reduce implicit biases and enhance cultural competency of County employees; and the Bringing Our Loved Ones Home Initiative, which will improve regional efforts to prevent and respond to the issue of wandering among individuals with mental impairments, such as Dementia, Alzheimer’s Disease and Autism.

 The delivery of such a breadth of services and initiatives by a single county agency sets WDACS apart.
 At the same time, the agency is challenged by the need to communicate its programs and services to an incredibly large and diverse array of stakeholders, including disconnected youth, the elderly, people experiencing homelessness and the formerly incarcerated.
-Over the past year, the agency has expanded and modernized its marketing and communications function to build awareness of its programs and services.
+Over the past year, the agency has expanded and modernize its marketing and communications function to build awareness of its programs and services.
 These activities include establishing an initial branding strategy, building a social media presence, revamping the agency’s website and launching an e-newsletter.
 Despite limited marketing resources, these efforts have helped drive significant engagement.
 WDACS seeks to build on these efforts to further expand the reach of its workforce development, aging and community services.

 To support this work, WDACS will partner with FUSE Corps to host an executive-level fellow for one year to develop a comprehensive marketing and communications strategy that will strengthen and refine the agency’s brand and employ targeted outreach for its core programs.
 The fellow will also provide tactical training and support to WDACS staff to support the rollout of new initiatives.
 Over the long term, WDACS aims to be a leader in public-sector marketing and communications in L.A.
 County and beyond.
 A successful fellowship year will have moved the agency significantly closer to this goal.